🏝️ Gap and Island SQL – Advanced Query Pattern Explained

 Fix: Pre-filter date range; index (customerid, orderdate); avoid unnecessary DISTINCTs; materialize intermediate CTEs if needed.

-🧩 Practice Problems
+🧪 Practice Problems by Concept

 Here are some problems you can try right away: